nskulkin/Nikita-Skulkin-Portfolio/README.md

 4. Mechanical Properties of Filler

 ![Lifespan Increase Chart](Плакат7_page-0001_red.png)
-*Caption: Final data proving a 232% increase in component lifespan.
-English annotations below.*
+*Caption: Final data proving a 232% increase in component lifespan.*

 ***Key English Annotations:***
 1. Dependence of Erosion on the Influence of Different Fillers